danielleaop/team-bad-challenge1/plan.md

 3. Create a github action to run the workflow✅
 4. Test the workflow✅

-Task 2 - run linting and formatting in github actions docker image
+Task 2 - run linting and formatting in github actions docker image✅
-1.
+1. edit the dockerfile to include run cmds for linting and formatting✅
+2. edit the yml to include run steps for making a docker image, linting and formatting✅
+3. create a branch and a test pull request✅
+4. test & view results✅

+Task 3 - protect our main branch using github rulesets
+1. figure out a way to protect main branch from failed PRs (disable merch)
+2. figure out a way to stop ppl committing to main branch